karanxhagiulia/ChristmasCardApp/README.md

 ### License and Usage

 This software is provided for **personal use only**.
-Commercial use, redistribution, or modification for financial gain is **strictly prohibited** without express permission from the copyright holder.
+Commercial use, redistribution, or modification for financial gain is **strictly prohibited** without express permission from the copyright holders.

-For inquiries about commercial licenses, please contact **karanxhagiuliawork@gmail.com**.